What is the Current Portion of Long-term Debt?

 Let us look at the chart of Exxon above.
 It tracks the current portion of debt vs. non-current portion debt of Exxon for the past five years.
 We note that during 2016, Exxon had $13.6 billion of the current portion of long-term debt as compared to $28.39 billion of the non-current portion.
 However, in the year of 2013 and 2014, Exxon’s CPLTD was far greater than that of the non-current portion.

 SeaDrill Limited (NYSE: SDRL) has a total long-term debt of $9.8 billion and is expected to pay $3.1 billion in the current year.
-Hence, it recorded $6.6 billion as a long-term debt and $3.1 billion as a current portion of long-term debt at the end of fourth-quarter of 2016.
+Hence, it recorded $6.6 billion as long-term debt and $3.1 billion as a current portion of long-term debt at the end of the fourth quarter of 2016.

 The snapshot below shows the balance sheet of SeaDrill Limited.

 As observed in the graph above, the SeaDrill balance sheet doesn’t paint a good picture because its CPLTD has increased by 115% on a year-over-year basis.
 It is because SeaDrill doesn’t have sufficient liquidity to cover its short-term borrowings and current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc..
 In other words, SeaDrill has a high amount of current portion of long-term debt as compared to its liquidity, such as cash and cash equivalent.
 This suggests that SeaDrill will find it difficult to make its payments or pay off its short-term obligation.

 Note: The thumb rule states that a company with a high number in its CPLTD as compared to a small cash position has a higher risk of default.